-WHP has 38 inspectors certified in Level 1 and Level 2 plus 135 inspectors certified in Level 3.
-Of the 38 Level 1 inspectors 4 are certified to conduct passenger carrier inspections, 11 are certified to conduct post crash inspections, 13 are certified to conduct hazardous material inspections and 12 are certified in cargo tank and other bulk packaging.
+WHP has 58 inspectors certified in Level 1 and 2 in Level 2 plus 60 inspectors certified in Level 3.
+Of the 58 Level 1 inspectors 4 are certified to conduct passenger carrier inspections, 11 are certified to conduct post crash inspections, 13 are certified to conduct hazardous material inspections and 12 are certified in cargo tank and other bulk packaging.
 WHP has 8 inspectors certified to conduct enhanced radiological shipment inspections.
 The majority of the CMV crashes statewide are investigated by the WHP troopers.

 The Commercial Carrier Section consists of two managers and three civilian employees.
 The managers will continue to emphasize quality and monitor the program.
 The civilian employees are responsible for the monitoring, verifying and confirming of all expenditures to the grant, filing reports and making sure the State complies with all requirements of MCSAP.
-They are also responsible for the data quality of crashes and inspections along with maintaining our Safetynet and Aspen systems.
+They are also responsible for the data quality of crashes and inspections along with maintaining our Safetynet and Inspect systems.
 There are two compliance review auditors conducting interstate and intrastate compliance reviews on carriers who have alerts in the CSA system, as well as completing the enforcement cases for the compliance reviews.
-WHP is looking at adding 2 full time civilian positions that will be dedicated to only inspections.
+There is one new entrant safety auditor that completes safety audits.
+WHP has 3 mobile inspectors that are full time civilian positions that are dedicated to only inspections.
+We are looking at having 1 more mobile inspector hired by the end of 2023.